THoldon/NTU-FYP/README.md

 # NTU-FYP 24/25 Solving Real World Vulnerabilities

 ## Purpose of folders
-afl_custom_mutator: Contains source code and compiled binary of the html_mutator and html_mutator_standalone, a standalone version of the mutator for testing.
+afl_custom_mutator: Contains source code and compiled binary of the http_mutator and http_mutator_standalone, a standalone version of the mutator for testing.
 Also a sample_post pcap for testing.

 firmware_fuzz: Custom code (not mine) to allow post-authentication fuzzing of firmware.